Kinks and solitons in linear and nonlinear-diffusion Keller-Segel type models with logarithmic sensitivity: Introduction

+\begin{remark} Note that $w=0$ in equation \eqref{eq-w0} is a particular solution of the system.
+Therefore, no solution can cross the line $w=0$, and all trajectories must remain in the upper half–plane. \end{remark}

 This work is organized as follows.
-Section \ref{Sec-eq-tw} aims to give the equivalent equations for traveling waves solutions in terms of $(w,v)$.
-In Section \ref{Sec-classical} we analyze the classical Keller--Segel equations by getting traveling waves solutions with the shapes described in the upper part of Figure \ref{types}.
-Finally, Section \ref{Sec-limit} deals with the Keller--Segel system with a flux--limited diffusion getting the solutions presented in at the bottom of Figure \ref{types}.
+Section~\ref{Sec-eq-tw} derives the system of equations satisfied by traveling wave solutions in terms of the variables $(w,v)$.
+In Section~\ref{Sec-classical} we analyze the classical Keller--Segel model, obtaining traveling wave solutions of the types depicted in the upper part of Figure~\ref{types}.
+Section~\ref{Sec-limit} is devoted to the flux-limited Keller--Segel system, where we establish the existence of the wave profiles shown in the lower part of Figure~\ref{types}.

-Let us establish the notation that will be used throughout the paper.
-We will denote
+We conclude by introducing some notation used throughout the paper.
+For any $s_0\in\mathbb{R}$ we write